Internet4Classrooms - Helping Teachers Use the Internet Effectively

 1. Acronym Finder

-2. Ask Dr. Dictionary - Look up a word, or look at the Doctor's links to other dictionary sites on the web.
+2. Dictionary.com - Look up a word, or look at links to a variety of word resources

 3. FreeDictionary - Has word of the day, quote of the day, article of the day, word game of the day and more.